LogtalkDotOrg/logtalk3/manuals/_sources/userman/migration.rst.txt

    converted into objects.
 Calls in the pseudo-module ``user`` can simply be encapsulated using the :ref:`control_external_call_1` Logtalk external call control construct.
-You can also use instead a :ref:`directives_uses_2` directive where the first argument would be the atom ``user`` and the second argument a list of all external predicates.
-This alternative have the advantage of not requiring changes to the code making the predicate calls.
+You can also use instead an :ref:`directives_uses_2` directive where the first argument would be the atom ``user`` and the second argument a list of all external predicates.
+This alternative has the advantage of not requiring changes to the code making the predicate calls.
 #.
 If your module uses the database built-in predicates to implement
    module local mutable state using dynamic predicates, add both